quaelin/idea/packages/idea-api/README.md

 // This is an idea
 ```

-Can also be used to fetch _relations_, in which case they are returned as an
+Can also be used to fetch Relations, in which case they are returned as an
 object rather than a string.

 ## Relations